galaxyproject/training-material/topics/assembly/tutorials/assembly-with-preprocessing/tutorial.md

 ## Mapping of Illumina reads

-In this tutorial, we are using **Bowtie2** for mapping our short-reads data to the human genome. *BWA-MEM* would be an obvious alternative for mapping the 150 nucleotides (see the QC report above) reads from our samples.
+In this tutorial, we are using **Bowtie2** for mapping our short-reads data to the human genome. *BWA-MEM* would be a good alternative for mapping the 150 nucleotides (see the QC report above) reads from our samples.

 According to its authors, the *Minimap2* aligner, which we will be using for